 Smart Home Air Quality System

--What's the Issue?
+By: Ian Longley -What's the Issue?
 The air in your home can be contaminated from both outside and within.
 It may be smoke from wood-fires, rural burning, or bushfires.
 It might be dust or chemicals from industry, or particulates from trucks.
-But it could also be viruses, excess...
+But it could also be...

 Smoke in the Alexandra-Clyde Basin

-Through 2025 The Air Quality Collective is working with Otago Regional Council to find out more about the contribution of open burning to smoke in the air in the Alexandra-Clyde Basin.
+By: Ian Longley Through 2025 The Air Quality Collective is working with Otago Regional Council to find out more about the contribution of open burning to smoke in the air in the Alexandra-Clyde Basin.
 What’s the issue?
-During winter, smoke from home heating has long been known to...
+During winter, smoke from home heating has long...

 NZ Science Reorganised, but we still don’t have an air quality research programme